SirajMoideen/uptime-monitor/README.md

 A lightweight uptime monitoring application with a web UI.
 Checks HTTP/HTTPS, ICMP ping, and TCP targets, stores check history in PostgreSQL, and sends optional Google Chat alerts on failures.

-Built as a **personal showcase project** to demonstrate end-to-end application development, containerization, CI/CD, and GitOps-based Kubernetes deployment.
+Built as a **personal showcase project** to demonstrate end-to-end application development, containerization, CI/CD, GitOps-based Kubernetes deployment, and full **metrics + logging** observability on a private Kind lab.

 > **Note:** This is a personal lab setup, not a production-grade deployment.
 Both dev and prod environments auto-deploy on push for convenience and demonstration purposes.
 In a real production environment, prod releases would typically require manual approval, staged rollouts, and stricter change control.